Genre

 It is clear why this book is often taught in Japanese high schools as a classic.
 Reading this story is a deeply intellectual enterprise.
 It is one of those books that I expect to reread and keep learning from, so be forewarned of the challenge posed by this book when you sit down with it.
 The imagination and message of this story could not have come from any but a Catholic mind.
 What impressed me most was how discussing it naturally ushers even the most secular mind into a fruitful conversation about faith and God.
 Even if Silence does not convert its readers, it leads religious and secular alike into an engagement with the idea of faith that is deeper than usually found amidst the noise of this world.

 However, I do not think I have ever read another book so burdened by the weight of conflicting interpretations.
 A quick search on YouTube will give you a plethora of video analysis claiming that Endo’s masterpiece proves a number of different worldviews–Atheism, Buddhism and Protestant Christianity among them.
-Given that the author himself was a fervent Catholic Christian—in a society that would have celebrated his conversion to anything else—I seriously doubt that this was the author’s intention and I hope Catholic scholarship will not judge him harshly for how difficult a stumbling block that it is to the secular mind.
+Given that the author himself was a fervent Catholic Christian—in a society that would have celebrated and even rewarded his conversion to anything else—I seriously doubt that this was the author’s intention and I hope Catholic scholarship will not judge him harshly for how difficult a stumbling block that this story is to the secular mind.
 The trend of ignoring or erasing the faith of cultural heroes is a common practice even in the West and is especially strong in Endo’s modern Japan where erasure of Christian influence and history was official government policy for nearly three hundred of its most formative years.
-In fact, Endo was born a mere fifty years after Japan’s ban on Christianity was lifted.
-He would have known older Christians who remembered living under laws that would prescribed torture and death for their faith.
 Even today, this period of Japanese history is often taught in Japanese schools as, at best, a “necessary evil.”
 Such a hostile cultural climate is important to remember when reading Silence.
-Endo could never have foreseen how popular his book would become, and so even though the main character is a Portuguese Jesuit priest, the intended audience is Japanese—an audience that Endo knew would misunderstand him.
+Endo could never have foreseen how popular his book would become, much less that it would be translated and read by anyone other than a fellow Japanese, and so even though the main character is a Portuguese Jesuit priest, the intended audience is Japanese—an audience that Endo anticipated would misunderstand him.
 But when it comes to stories—especially Catholic fiction stories—the questions a text prompts you to ask yourself are the source of true wisdom more than the blunt answers it gives.

 Subscribe to Our FREE Email & Get Weekly Catholic Books for as little as $1